For Students

 Academic requirements and courses are available in the Vassar College Catalogue.

-The Psychology Majors Committee gives student majors the opportunity to plan both social and educational events for students, faculty, and staff.
+The Psychological Science Majors Committee gives student majors the opportunity to plan both social and educational events for students, faculty, and staff.
 Students on the committee can also serve as a voice to raise concerns or suggest changes within the department.

 Psi Chi